dottjt/reddit_response/README.md

 ## Improvements

+- It would make sense to check if a website OR a subreddit has already been sent to the user before
+- chokidar only compile file that has been changed, not all files.

+- Remove users who are yellow and orange :)
+- automatically send message based on post flair

+Thank you!
+Feel free to share these resources if you find them useful :)

+- automatic reply - if it says link me then just send it automatically.
+- also highlight key words like website etc. in thehir response. .md containers.

+- you would still probably have to set these messages on a timer, maybe?
+But make it a small one, and a different local_storage thing.

+// in reply, check what the last message type was, if is start and if in their message (.md) contains send link. then automatically send them a message.
+Easy. \

+// why we get urges

+### Never send a message aka delete

+// tracker / nofap tracker
+Day 2 above. (maybe ignore this rule for now until I can validate it.) journal check in flair

+### Is it a relapse

+I masturbated for about 5 seconds and then stopped, no porn.
+Is this a relapse?

+## flatline

+flatline + help

+## ambiguous
+// advice?
+//

+## edging

+## benefits of noFap

 - If a user hasn't responded, try and get the amount of time since you last spoke to them displayed, so you can know if it's safe to message them again.
 - Check to see if I've already sent that person an opening message.
 If so, don't send that message.
 - Also, save the date (user chatted.)
 - Maybe for other subreddits, I actually just do the latest 10 users?

+- create verifiable typescript types for messageTypes.

 ## Nice To Have